-The training I have received and am still receiving has enabled me to blog, not only about the things dear to me but also for business.
+The training I have received and am still receiving has enabled me to blog, not only about the things dear to me but also about business.
 I am now able to earn while I learn.
-It is a wonderful feeling of fulfilment.
+It is a wonderful feeling of fulfillment.

 HANG IN THERE

-Perhaps you experience feelings of frustration, self-doubt, unworthiness?
+Perhaps you experience feelings of frustration, self-doubt, and unworthiness.